IMEDEA-POP-LAB/IMEDEA-POP-LAB.github.io/README.md

-# IMEDEA-AP Oceanography Lab Website
+# Physical Ocean Processes - Ananda Pascual Lab Website

-Welcome to the IMEDEA-AP Physical Oceanography Laboratory website!
-This site is built with Jekyll and hosted on GitHub Pages.
+Welcome to the Physical Ocean Processes research group website!
+This site showcases the work of the Ananda Pascual Lab at IMEDEA and is built with Jekyll and hosted on GitHub Pages.

 ## 🌐 Live Site
 Visit our website at: [https://imedea-ap-lab.github.io](https://imedea-ap-lab.github.io)